hackclub/hackclub/workshops/rick_roll_twilio/README.md

 Environment variables are stored in a `.env` file.
 In order to keep the contents of the file private, `.env` files on repl.it are only visible to you, and are hidden from anyone else who sees your code.
 We use `process.env.ENV_VARIABLE_NAME` to refer to environment variables in code.

-Let’s create a `.env` file and store the credentials we need for authenticating with Nexmo.
+Let’s create a `.env` file and store the credentials we need for authenticating with Twilio.
 Once you’ve created a new `.env.` file, get the Account Sid and the Auth Token from the screen and add them to the file:

 ```
 accountSid=xxxxxxx